Setting up approval rules in a SourceCraft repository

 For more information, see Approval rules in SourceCraft.

-The approval rule configuration is specified for a particular repository and stored in the root of the repository in a file named .src.ci.yaml.
+You specify the approval rule configuration for a particular repository and store it in the .sourcecraft/review.yaml file.

-See the templates repository in SourceCraft for the full specification of the .src.ci.yaml file.
+See the templates repository in SourceCraft for the full specification of the .sourcecraft/review.yaml file.

 To set up approval rules in a repository:

-2. On the Home tab, navigate to Repositories.
+3. On the Home tab, navigate to Repositories and select a repository.

 git clone <link_for_cloning_repository>